 Needless to say, every sex addict’s treatment arc is different.
-Each individual arrives with specific problematic sexual behaviors and a unique background, so each client needs an approach tailored to his or her particular needs.
+Each addict arrives with specific problematic sexual behaviors and a unique background, so each addict needs an approach tailored to his or her needs.
 Some will respond best to individual therapy supplemented by group and 12-step work.
 Others will do best in group settings, making little progress one-on-one.
 Still others will struggle utterly until they are physically separated from the people, places, and things that drive their addiction by the protective walls of inpatient treatment.
-The most important thing when dealing with sex addicts is to recognize their individuality in this respect, and to respond accordingly rather than by attempting to force-feed any particular approach, no matter how much success you’ve had with that approach in the past.
+The most important thing when dealing with sex addicts is to recognize their individuality in this respect, and to respond accordingly rather than by attempting to force-feed any specific approach, no matter how much success you’ve had with that approach in the past.